neb-b/lbry-link/README.md

 A chrome extension that wraps valid LBRY URLs with an `<a>` tag that links to open.lbry.io/{LBRY_URL}

 lbry://SUPERTHOMASBROS (will show as a link with this extension installed)

+#### Todo
+- Add option to context menu when right clicking to view on spee.ch